CodingMinds/world_simulator/Readme.md

 Connection closed by foreign host.
 </pre>

-Hint: To change the listening port modifie the environment option 'port' in the file ebin/world.app
+Hint: To change the listening port modify the environment option 'port' in the file ebin/world.app.

 ## Demos